trex-paxos/trex-paxos-jvm/README.md

 ### Seventh, Design Choices

 The description above explains that the happy path galloping state is optimal.
+The only thing to regret are is the overheads of making both the node progress and set of accepts crash durable.
+That is the price you pay for the safety of the algorithm.
+You can batch up commands while you are waiting for the disk flushes and pack many client commands into each `Accept` message.

 Therefore, this implementation makes the following design decision:

 > Do not optimise the happy path for lost messages.
 Have nodes request retransmission.